What is Occupational Therapy?

 How to access Occupational Therapy

-If you are not currently accessing services at Grandview a medical referral will be required to access Occupational Therapy.
+If you are not currently accessing services at Grandview, a Grandview Children’s Centre Referral Form will be required to access Occupational Therapy.
 We also accept referrals from Infant and Child Development Services.
 If your child is already accessing another service at Grandview the clinician may be able to complete an internal referral for your child.

 How long is the wait?